silverbulletmd/silverbullet/website/Outline Stress Test.md

     * Level 3
       * Level 4
         * Level 5
-          * Level 6 — deeper than today's CSS covers
+          * Level 6: deeper than previously supported
-            * Level 7 — long line that wraps so we can see the hanging indent at extreme depth
+            * Level 7: long line that wraps so we can see the hanging indent at extreme depth

 # Ordered lists
 1. Short
-2. Long item that will wrap its line eventually when I keep typing, this will be good
+2. Long item that will wrap its line eventually when I keep typing, this will be good.
   1. Short sub-item
   2. Longer sub-item that will eventually wrap the line when I keep typing
 4. And a third